MalyPatrik/Intelligent-Coding-Assistant-Project/Guide.md

 <br>
 <br>

-## The final version of the prompts used by the guide above (I also include the specific pseudoprompts used to create the prompts):
+## The final version of the prompts used by the guide above: